-Sir Ari Gold is back with a Pride-friendly track, “Make Music,” from the album M. The video was debuted over at WOW.
+Sir Ari Gold is back with a Pride-friendly track, “Make Music,” from the album Soundtrack to Freedom.
+The video was debuted over at WOW.

 Here is how he sums up his latest work in light of a recent cancer diagnosis:

 After being diagnosed with blood cancer last year, and often feeling ignored by my own community about the impact I’ve had as an openly gay artist during a time when no one else dared, I continue to make my own path, my own music.
 Especially when all our human rights are now being threatened.
 It’s what I’ve always done and what I will continue to do for as long as I live.
 It’s awesome to share the screen with all the talented artists and musicians of New York City making powerful music together.
 This video is a tribute to all the folks out there making their own music, in whatever way that means to them.

 I've been a fan of Ari Gold's for 22 years, ever since I bumped into him (we were toddlers) in line for Girlie Show tickets.
 Since then, he's become a creative out musical artist, one whose “Where the Music Takes You” compares favorably to all the best dance tracks of the past decade.

 Now, coming August 7 to iTunes, he's back with a new project released under the name GoldNation.
 I haven't been able to hear all the music yet (no one has), but we can now check out the sexy album artwork for Soundtrack to Freedom.

 The album's lead single, “Sex Like a Pornstar,” is already out—way out!—and heating up dance floors.

 “For fans and new members of the GoldNation, it’s mirror-balls-to-the-wall beats and hooks.
 It’s my own personal Soundtrack to Freedom,and Ihope it will be yours too.”